Resident Insider

 The major user problems is a lack of onboarding instruction and being overwhelmed with options.
 Users are frustrated when problems come up after completing a task.

-This persona was a helpful tool when asking myself questions like: What does the user want to learn?
+I conducted a survey in order to learn more about user needs and priorities among the long list of responsibilities residents need to complete.
+We then created a persona as a tool when asking questions like: What does the user want to learn?
 How does the user like to be approached and when?

 Problem